Yarn Substitution & Gauge

 Then compare the suggested yarn with the yarn you want to use and see if there is a close match:

-• If the suggested yarn is LIGHTER (more m/g) than the yarn you want to use, you will need to:
+suggested yarn is LIGHTER (more m/g) than the yarn you want to use, you will need to: -

 How much yarn you will need will depend on how much you are deviating from what the pattern recommends.
 You will want to aim more for the overall weight in grams suggested than the number of meters, but will need to take into account any other changes you have made to the pattern such as shortening or lengthening a sweater, adding a different border, etc..